paulo-granthon/garca/README.md

 # ***todo!()***
 - [x] Animate it somehow.
-- [ ] Allow visitors to request a new update of the grid via <a> tag.
+- [ ] Allow visitors to request the next update of the grid via <a> tag.